 19. Visit the beach at Sidi Kaouki

-Sidi Kaouki is surfing beach, 30 minutes drive south of Essaouira.
+Sidi Kaouki is surfing beach, 30 minutes drive south of Essaouira and makes for a lovely day trip from Essaouira.
 It’s a beautiful spot, but the secret is out on this sandy stretch, so don’t expect to have it to yourselves at weekends.
 Here you will will find a handful of restaurants, and locals offering camel and horse rides along the beach.

 The surf here is stronger than Essaouira beach and popular with surfers.
 There’s a surf shop next to the restaurants if you want to hire a surfboard or boogie board, or perhaps have lessons.